richardseifert/richardseifert.github.io/projects/protoplanetary.md

 This work marks one of the first observationally motivated studies of cosmic ray ionization in protoplanetary disks, and provides the first observational evidence for a heliosphere analog in an extrasolar system!
 Read the full paper [here](https://drive.google.com/file/d/1Kyr2zqz8sDJ1rnp3I-ffV56JOlDTNUpL/view?usp=sharing).

 While working on this project, I developed a comprehensive tool for handling, analyzing, and visualizing chemical models--the primary output of our chemical kinetics code.
 The tool provides functionality for loading chemical model output in a Pandas framework and producing visualizations with matplotlib.
-Take a look at the tool [here](https://github.com/richardseifert/Chemvene)!
+Take a look at the tool <a href="https://github.com/richardseifert/Chemvene" target="_blank">here</a>!

 ***Languages:*** Python, C, Fortran